Shubham-Bhoite/Maven-Guide/README.md

 - Availability: The dependency is available in all phases of the build lifecycle, including compilation, testing, and packaging.
 - Default Scope: If no scope is specified, Maven uses compile by default.

+#### b. provided Scope
+- Availability: The dependency is available at compile-time but is not included in the final artifact.
+- Typical Use: Used for dependencies that are provided by the runtime environment, such as servlet APIs provided by an application server.